hiveot/hub.capnp/README.md

 ### System Requirements

-It is recommended to use a dedicated server or container for installing the Hub and its plugins.
-For experimental industrial or automotive usage a dedicated embedded computer system with Intel or ARM processors is recommended.
-For home users a raspberry pi 2/3/4+ will be sufficient to run the Hub and most plugins.
+It is recommended to use a dedicated server or container for operating the Hub and its plugins.
+For industrial or automotive usage an industrial quality embedded computer system with Intel or ARM processors is recommended.
+Residential users will find that a raspberry pi 2/3/4+ will be sufficient to run the Hub and most plugins.

-The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
+The minimal requirement for the Hub is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
 Additional resources might be required for some plugins.
 See plugin documentation.

-* mosquitto:
+* Mosquitto for MQTT:
 The Hub requires the installation of the Mosquitto MQTT message broker version 2.0.14 or newer.
 To build from source the libmosquitto-dev package must be installed as well.
 * The 'mosquittomgr' plugin manages the configuration and security of the Mosquitto broker on behalf of the Hub.
 Other MQTT brokers can be used instead of Mosquitto but will require an accompanying service to handle authentication and authorization.
 The MQTT broker can but does not have to run on the same system as the Hub.